intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 An entity assessment is similar to a risk assessment, but focused on the risk incurred by the provider of a solution.

-An entity assessment is based on a questionnaire/compliance assessment.
+An entity assessment is based on a questionnaire/compliance assessment, and/or on an existing document, stored in an evidence (variable "external_questionnaire").
+This allows beginning the assessment without questionnaire, adding an existing external questionnaire if available, and starting a new integrated questionnaire later.

 Typically, the main entity can use the requirement group selector to tailor the questionnaire before sending it to the third-party, then a self-assessment is done by the provider, then a review is done by the main entity.

 #### Solution